You may find yourself parenting alone due to a variety of circumstances.

-Whatever the reason you are parenting alone, there are a range of benefits and entitlements you may be able to avail of, depending on your circumstances.
-In addition, there are important legal issues you should be aware of that affect those parenting alone.
+Whatever the reason, there are a range of benefits and entitlements you may be entitled to, depending on your circumstances.
+In addition, there are important legal issues you should be aware of that affect people parenting alone.

 Social welfare payments